 According to O.C.
 Health Care Agency's HIV/AIDS Surveillance and Monitoring Program 2012 HIV/AIDS Fact Sheet, as of December 31, 2012, there were an estimated 6,876 persons living with HIV disease (PLWHD) in Orange County.
 Of those persons living with HIV disease, 831 are women living in Orange County and 41.6% are Hispanic.

-In our effort to promote Healthy Youth in Santa Ana, the Orange County Bar Foundation will host a Health & Resource Fair with their collaborative partners in honor of the National Women and Girls HIV/AIDS Awareness Day on Saturday, March 8th from 10am-2pm.
-Free Rapid HIV Testing will be provided.
-See our Health Fair video to learn more about Rapid HIV Testing.
+In our effort to promote Healthy Youth in Santa Ana, the Orange County Bar Foundation hosted a Health & Resource Fair with their collaborative partners in honor of the National Women and Girls HIV/AIDS Awareness Day on Saturday, March 8th.
+Free Rapid HIV Testing was provided; See our Health Fair video to learn more about Rapid HIV Testing.

 SHARE KNOWLEDGE.
 TAKE ACTION.